View source: R/add_scenarios.R

 example (see examples below).
 When adding multiple scenarios in multiple runs, the function will

 always add a new "current" scenario.
-To avoid that, set pred_as_scen = FALSE
+To avoid that, set pred_as_scen = FALSE.

-returns the input sdm_area
+add_scenarios returns the input sdm_area or input_sdm object with a

-new slot called scenarios with scen
+new slot called scenarios with scen data as a list, where each slot of the

 object.

-returns scenarios' names.
+scenarios_names returns scenarios' names.

-retrieves scenarios data as a list
+get_scenarios_data retrieves scenarios data as a list of sf objects.

-selects scenarios from sdm_area
+select_scenarios selects scenarios from sdm_area/input_sdm object.

 Luíz Fernando Esser (luizesser@gmail.com) https://luizfesser.wordpress.com